 2. Long Hair With Bangs

 Long hair looks fantastic, paired with bangs.
 The contrast gives you the face-framing powers of short hair while keeping the rest of your mane intact.
 Getting a fringe is a simple way to change your look, and there are endless options to flatter your features.
 A soft, center-parted fringe – also called ‘curtain bangs’ – blends beautifully with thick, wavy hair.
 Meanwhile, wispy or ‘piece-y’ bangs are great if you have fine hair.
 If you’re feeling daring, you can experiment with a blunt or choppy fringe.

 3. Long Bob

 4. Long Shag

 The retro, rock’n’roll style of the ’70s is trending again this year.
 That decade’s iconic haircut was the shag.
 For a modern take, try wearing this style with long hair, instead of the classic short or mid-length.
 To make it work for your face shape, have the stylist cut in a fringe.
 Long, side-swept bangs balance out the volume in the rest of the cut and draw the eye diagonally down, making it perfect for square faces.
 Add subtle highlights and lowlights to complement the natural movement in the long shag haircut.

 5. Long Braids

-There’s genuinely a braid for every occasion – and every hair length and type.
+There is a braid hairstyle for every occasion – and every hair length and type.
 Long hair suits braids because there’s more to work with, so you can get creative.
 A fluffy ponytail plait is one of the most popular because it looks chic while being very simple to create.
 Start a French braid at the back of your head instead of the front or side, and keep the tension reasonably loose for a relaxed, summery vibe.
 You don’t want the braid to look too neat or polished.
 If you’re not good at braiding, you can fake this look with the ‘pull-through’ technique.
 It involves securing your hair in parallel ponytails and looping them through each other for a braid-style effect.

 6. Short in the Front Long in the Back